quantitative-ecologist/experience-hunting-tactics/README.md

 | ---------------------- | ---------------- | -------------------- | ------------------ | ------------------------ |
 | Digital Research Alliance of Canada / Cedar | CentOS Linux 7   | R                    | [code](./code) folder | [outputs](./outputs) folder |

-**Note** : The model outputs are archived on [this OSF repository](https://osf.io/hdv38/).

 ## Reproducibility

-### Model outputs
+### Model fitting

-The model fitting cannot be reproduced on your personal computer as it requires important computing resources.
+The model fitting can be reproduced on your personal computer but requires important computing resources so fitting may take some time.

-Here are the necessary steps to reproduce our analyses :

-1. Download the model output files (`.rds`) on this [OSF repository](https://osf.io/hdv38/).

-2. Put the model outputs in a folder that you should name "01_outputs_models".

-3. Put this folder as a subfolder in the [outputs](./outputs) folder.
+Output files will be promptly uploaded on an OSF repository.
+Stay tuned...

 ### R packages versions